 Leslie’s blog is a unique one.
 She does not just showcase her paintings.
 She also has a contest called 30 paintings in 30 days that any painter involved will be posted on her blog.

 Leslie is not only known for paintings but also known for giving back to upcoming artists.

 Janice talks about the mindset of being a successful artist, provides inspirational posts for artists, and talks about work in progress.

-If you are looking for inspiration, I recommend you to follow Janice on Twitter and visit her blog regularly.
+If you are looking for inspiration, I recommend you follow Janice on Twitter and regularly visit her blog.

 Why Follow Other Art Blogs

 Following blogs by other artists is not only an inspiration, but it is also educational.